mku11/Salmon-AES-CTR/README.md

 - Data integrity works with file contents but not filenames.

 ### Specifications ###
 Want to know more about Salmon specs and subprojects?
 See [Salmon specifications and formats](https://github.com/mku11/Salmon-AES-CTR/tree/main/docs).
-For how to compile and build each subproject see README.md under libs/projects folders.
+For how to compile and build each subproject see README files under projects folders.

 ### Package Management ###
 To learn how to integrate Salmon into your project with Maven, Gradle, or VS Studio see [Package Management](https://github.com/mku11/Salmon-AES-CTR/blob/main/docs/Package_Management.md)